rosalindfranklininstitute/volume-em-container-documentation/docs/intro/overview.md

 experience in general, you may like to view our
 [Using Volume EM Containers Introductory Slides](assets/volume-em-container-introduction.pdf) (particularly relevant if you are taking part in a DAaaS training session).
-Otherwise, if you are new to containerisation or need a refresher, we recommend reading our [*Using Containers*](containers.md) page, which includes an introduction to the popular container engines Apptainer and Docker.
+Otherwise, if you are unfamiliar with containerisation or need a refresher, we recommend reading our [*Using Containers*](containers.md) page, which includes an introduction to the popular container engines Apptainer and Docker.